 The supply of drybulk carriers, containerships vessels is dependent on the delivery of new vessels and the removal of vessels from the global fleet, either through scrapping or loss.
-According to industry sources, as of March 1, 2017, the capacity of the fully cellular worldwide container vessel fleet was approximately 19.9 million teu with approximately 3.08 million teu, or, about 15.5% of the present fleet capacity on order, the growing supply of container vessels may exceed future demand.
-Similarly, as of March 1, 2017, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 802.5 million dwt with 73.5 million dwt, or, about 9.2% of the present fleet capacity was on order.
+According to industry sources, as of the end of March 2018, the capacity of the fully cellular worldwide container vessel fleet was approximately 21.15 million teu with approximately 2.68 million teu, or, about 13.0% of the present fleet capacity on order, the growing supply of container vessels may exceed future demand.
+Similarly, as of the end of March 2018, as reported by industry sources, the capacity of the worldwide drybulk fleet was approximately 823.6 million dwt with 81.2 million dwt, or, about 9.9% of the present fleet capacity was on order.

 The level of scrapping activity is generally a function of scrapping prices in relation to current and prospective charter market conditions, as well as operating, repair and survey costs.
 The average age at which a vessel is scrapped over the last ten years has been between 25 and 27 years, with smaller vessels scrapped at a later age.
 During strong markets, the average age at which the vessels are scrapped increases; during 2004, 2005, 2006, 2007 and the first nine months of 2008, the majority of the Handysize and Handymax bulkers and Feedership, Handysize and Intermediate size containerships that were scrapped were in excess of 30 years of age.
 During the same period, Panamax drybulk carriers were scrapped at an average age of 29 years.
 However, the scrapping rate increased significantly and the average age decreased since the beginning of October of 2008 when daily charter rates declined.
 Increased charter hire rates in the drybulk market commencing in the second quarter of 2009 resulted in decreased scrapping rates of drybulk vessels throughout 2010.
 However, as the drybulk market declined throughout 2012, 2013, 2014 and 2015, scrapping rates of drybulk vessels increased again.
 In 2016 dry bulk rates increased, however, scraping activity remained strong, at close to 2015 levels.
+In 2017 scrapping of drybulk vessels declined to almost half of its 2016 level.
 Similarly, continued weakness of containership charter hire rates resulted in increased scrapping rates at even lower vessel scrapping ages.
 In fact, 2016 saw scrapping of more than 500,000 teu, a 35 year record.
+In 2017 scrapping rates declined year on year reaching 400,000 teu